 Each member of the National Honor Society is a positive and contributing individual both at CBA and within the community.
 Those considered for membership in the Society must receive favorable ratings from the faculty.
 Each candidate must have a satisfactory discipline record, and demonstrate a consistent pattern of honesty and integrity in academic, social and co-curricular concerns.

 All members of the National Honor Society are evaluated at the beginning of each semester.
-Any member not maintaining the standards which merited his selection will be placed on probation and subject to dismissal.
+Any member not maintaining the standards which original merited his selection will be placed on probation and subject to dismissal.